bonitasoft/bonita-doc/md/custom-widgets.md

 **Note:**
-If you want use _carousel_ and _slide_ directives in same page as bonita widgets who import `ui-bootstrap-tpls-0.13.0.min.js`, please use this syntax of _carousel_ and _slide_ directives in your template.
+If you want use _carousel_ and _slide_ directives in same page as bonita widgets who import `ui-bootstrap-tpls-0.13.0.min.js`, please use this syntax for _carousel_ and _slide_ directives in your template.

 ``` html
 <uib-carousel>